 — Wolf Von Eckardt

 In 1995 the Andrich Fund was established by family and friends in memory of Mark Collin Andrich (1952-1995), an architectural historian and longtime DCPL volunteer.
 For more than ten years, Andrich volunteered his services to conduct historic site surveys and to research numerous buildings as part of DCPL’s ongoing documentation of Washington’s apartment buildings, banks and office buildings.
-A gifted writer, Andrich’s analysis of the history, significance and design of city buildings resulted in the designation of numerous landmarks.
 Monies contributed to the fund continue to assist DCPL and other community groups in documenting historic buildings and places and achieving their designation as landmarks and historic districts.

 In 1998, the construction of a new convention center near Mount Vernon Square was proposed.
 DCPL was a key player in creating the Memorandum of Agreement that provided a $1,000,000 revolving fund for exterior improvements to historic buildings in the vicinity of the project, additional funds to clean and repair the Carnegie Library, and an eighteen-month moratorium on demolition or significant alteration of nearby buildings in order to allow for the submission of landmark nominations.

-Throughout its history, DCPL–often in partnership with government, industry, or community groups–has presented educational programs, lectures, conferences, and tours.
-These programs have focused on architecture, adaptive reuse of historic buildings, urban planning, and the nexus between historic preservation and economic development.
-Notable educational programs have included a long-running lecture series sponsored by Hines Interests (1986-1996).
-More recently, DCPL co-sponsored a program on Heritage Tourism (with the Heritage Tourism Coalition) and Making Money With Preservation (with the DC Building Industry Association) in 1997.
-In 1998, a workshop on Strengthening Preservation Enforcement led to formation of the citywide Coalition for Greater Preservation Enforcement now called the Historic Districts Coalition.
+Notable educational programs of the era included a long-running lecture series sponsored by Hines Interests (1986-1996) as well as collaborative programs on Heritage Tourism (co-sponsored with the Heritage Tourism Coalition) and Making Money with Preservation (co-sponsored with the DC Building Industry Association) in 1997.
+In 1998, a workshop on Strengthening Preservation Enforcement led to formation of the citywide Coalition for Greater Preservation Enforcement, now called the Historic Districts Coalition.

-DCPL has furthered its advocacy mission by lobbying the City Council to remove hurdles to the landmark designation process and adopt legislation prohibiting “demolition-by-neglect.”
+DCPL furthered its advocacy mission by lobbying the City Council to remove hurdles to the landmark designation process and adopt legislation prohibiting “demolition by neglect.”
 In 1997, the League lobbied the Council to adopt legislation authorizing a Historic Preservation Tax Credit.
-This program was finally funded and implemented in 2007.
+This program was finally funded and implemented in 2007 and has since been converted into the DC Historic Home Owner Grant Program administered by the DC Historic Preservation Office.